-- Must report to the assigned room by 2:50pm p.m. and leave the building promptly at the conclusion of detention.
+- 1. Must report to the assigned room by 3:05 p.m. and leave the building promptly at the conclusion of detention.

-- 2. Students will complete a reflection sheet at the start of detention.
-This affords the student the opportunity to reflect on his/her detention and explore ways as to how they could have handled themselves differently as not to earn a detention.
-Student will review reflection sheet with detention monitor.
-If the reflection sheet is not completed appropriately, the student will be required to redo the sheet.
+- 2. Must bring schoolwork to complete.

-- 3. Must bring schoolwork to complete.
+- 3. Must not eat or drink during detention.

-- 4. Must not eat or drink during detention.
+- 4. Must work quietly and diligently.

-- Must work quietly and diligently.
+- 5. There is no cell phone use during detention